 Every Fast and Furious film ranked from worst to best

 What started off as a film for petrolheads and boy racers is now a multi-billion-action franchise starring some of the heaviest heavyweights in Hollywood right now.
-The Fast And The Furious franchise has raked in a whopping US $3.8bn since the first film came out in 2001, and with the eigth instalment hitting cinemas this Friday on April 14, that sum is expected to easily go over the four billion mark.
+The Fast And The Furious franchise has raked in a whopping US $3.8bn since the first film came out in 2001, and with the eigth instalment hitting cinemas in April, that sum is expected to easily go over the four billion mark.
 It’s not a bad legacy for a film that originally cost a measly US $38 million to make.

 To mark the release of The Fate Of The Furious, we locked our best film buffs in the office with a DVD player, some snacks and all seven films so that they could decide once and for all which is the best in the franchise.